pwfun/lyft/content/en/docs/prologue/lyft.md

 ## Using an ATM for the first time

-Suppose you’ve received your OAP check in the mail.
+Suppose you need to deposit your OAP check and then withdraw $100.
 Using an ATM, you can deposit the check and withdraw cash from your account in three stages:

 1. **Prepare for ATM use**
 2. **Insert your debit card and check**